levifussell/ailp_assignment_2016/README.md

 **reading a CML file**

 A CML file is read recursively until the end of the file.
-Each markup object is read and processed and then seperated into its smaller markup object components and read and processed until the recursion reaches an end.
+Each markup object is read and processed and then separated into its smaller markup object components and read and processed until the recursion reaches an end.
 The markup objects are sequentially added to an 'object stack'.

 The next step is to read from this 'object stack'.
 If a 'value' item is popped from the stack, than the next item is popped from the stack (which should be a 'variable' item) and the 'value'/'variable' pair is added to an _attribute queue_ as an attribute.
 This process continues until a 'variable' item is popped without a 'value' item pairing before it.
-This varaible should be a markup class and therefore all attributes are taken from the _attribute queue_ and combined with the popped 'variable' item to make a markup class ('variable'/_attribute-queue_).
-This process repeats until the stack is depleated.
+This variable should be a markup class and therefore all attributes are taken from the _attribute queue_ and combined with the popped 'variable' item to make a markup class ('variable'/_attribute-queue_).
+This process repeats until the stack is depleted.

 The reading of the CML file ends with outputting a list of generic markup objects, each containing a class name and a set of attributes.